TrademarkTrademark

 A Scalr environment is a logical grouping of Terraform workspaces that have a common set of policies, provider credentials, and teams assigned to it.
 We usually see environments aligned to applications, functions, or cloud accounts.
 A workspace, the child of an environment, is the result of a Terraform deployment.
 In the simplest terms, a workspace holds the Terraform state, variables, and run history.

-The engineers mainly operate at the environment level where workspaces are created and Terraform runs are executed through their own workflows, whether they are through the Terraform CLI or VCS driven.
+Engineers mostly work at the environment level, where they create workspaces and run Terraform through their own workflows, whether that's the Terraform CLI or VCS driven.

 The workspace list